pgajdos/apache-rex/README.md

   Writeable dir for the test, `$RUN_DIR_BASE/<test-dir-name>` in the fact.
   All example data, temporary outputs, even configuration and script should be found there after example is run.
 No cleanup required.
+* `AREX_USER`
+  User under which all daemons, including httpd, are run.
 * `AREX_PORT`
   This port is automatically opened for the httpd.
 * `AREX_PORTn`